What Is Orthodontics And Who Is An Orthodontist?

 Getting braces placed on your teeth is not uncomfortable at all.
 After the wire is placed, you may feel a small amount of soreness as your teeth, gums and cheeks get use to the new appliance and your teeth start to move!

 Yes, normally the saliva flow and muscle activity in your mouth help clean the majority of the food particles after a meal.
-With braces this process can not fully take place, as the result brushing and flossing 2-3 times a day becomes essential.
+With braces treatment in Roswell this process can not fully take place, as the result brushing and flossing 2-3 times a day becomes essential.

 Brushing regularly will help remove any food that may be caught between the braces.
 You should also floss daily to get in between your braces where your toothbrush bristle isn’t able to reach.
 After your braces are placed, our team members will show you how to properly brush and floss and take care of your new appliances.